 Coastal biodiversity refers to the richness of variety and interactions of biological resources in the coastal zone, which is a transition zone or ecotone between the land and the sea.
 Coastal biodiversity therefore encompasses not only the range and multitude of sea creatures that live in the rocky intertidal zone, but also the varieties of seabirds and shorebirds, marine mammals, hundreds of species of fish, shellfish, invertebrates, marine algae or "seaweeds", plankton, and insects.
-More than that is the complexity of their interactions, evolved and adapted over the millennia to fit the dynamics of this transition environment.
+This extends to the complexity of their interactions, evolved and adapted to fit the dynamics of this transition environment.